rudbeckia dyeing yellow flower

 Madder dyeing

-An essential plant for botanical dyes When it comes to plant dyes, madder is hard to ignore.
+An essential plant for natural dyeing When it comes to plant dyes, madder is hard to ignore.
 It is one of the few plants that “makes” red, a red that is resistant to UV rays and washing.
 Its color palette is rich and varied: oranges, pinks, reds and even purples.
 It all depends on the … Read more

 Do botanical colors last?